 This is found on the opposite end of the spectrum from the blue light and is best for plants that bloom.

-White light: light in this spectrum is useful for human eyes only.
+Light in this spectrum is useful for human eyes only.
 If you’re using only red or blue LEDs in your growing area, it will be hard for you to spot any potential problems with your plants that may be cropping up.

 Grow lights producing illumination in these spectrums generally produce a lot of heat, and this must be taken into account when selecting them.